 Also known as Shipwreck, this fun Simon Says variation has students “hit the deck” and imitate a “man overboard.”

-This tag variation has been played for over 4,000 years in India and is also frequently played in Japan, Nepal, and Pakistan (among others).
-Why not try it out on your playground?
-It’s a guaranteed hit.
+This tag variation has been played for over 4,000 years in India and is also frequently played in Japan, Nepal, and Pakistan (among other countries).
+Why not add it to the recess games played on your playground?
+It will surely be a hit.

 Learn more: Kid World Citizen

 Think of this game as reverse hide-and-seek.
-Whoever is it hides while the other players count.
-The other players then try to find (and join) the person who is it.
-The last player outside the hiding spot is the new it.
+Whoever is “it” hides while the other players count.
+Unlike hide-and-seek, the other players then try to find (and join) the person who is it.
+Finally, the last player outside the hiding spot is the new it.

 Learn more: Group-Games